-So, my wife and I took sole responsibility for his home care, where we looked after him food-wise and personal hygiene-wise.
-And, we got to the point where we couldn't even manage him.
+My wife and I took sole responsibility for his home care, where we looked after him foodwise and personal hygiene-wise.
+We got to the point where we couldn't even manage him.
 He still didn't want to go to the hospital.
 He still didn't want to see his family doctor.
-So, my wife was looking after him in the bathroom, and I thought, well, let's try something.
-So, I called his family doctor up, and the Lord was really good because I actually got to talk to him.
-And I said to the doctor, "would you mind talking to my brother, because he's not listening to us."
-So, we brought the phone in the bathroom, and he talked to the doctor, and the doctor said, "Jerry," he says, "I want you to go to emerge."
+My wife was looking after him in the bathroom, and I thought, "Well, let's try something."
+I called his family doctor up, and the Lord was really good because I actually got to talk to him.
+And I said to the doctor, "Would you mind talking to my brother, because he's not listening to us."
+So we brought the phone in the bathroom and he talked to the doctor.
+And the doctor said, "Jerry," he says, "I want you to go to emerge."
 And he says, "We'll make arrangements and we'll have you admitted."
-So, that was enough to convince my brother to go.
-So, we had to call an ambulance for him.
+So that was enough to convince my brother to go.

+We had to call an ambulance for him.
 And we brought him to emerge.
-And I was in emerge with him for eight to nine hours, and they did all kinds of tests, and they kept saying they were going to admit him, but they didn't.
-And finally, it was approaching midnight, and they said, "Well, you may as well go home.
+And I was in emerge. with him for eight to nine hours and they did all kinds of tests.
+And they kept saying they were going to admit him but they didn't.
+And finally, it was approaching midnight and they said, "Well, you may as well go home.
 When we get a room for him, we'll let you know."

-So, the next morning, it was mid-morning, probably 10-ish: we called and he was still in emerge.
+The next morning-it was mid-morning, probably 10-ish-we called and he was still in emerge.
 And they hadn't found a room for him yet.
-So, they said, "As soon as we get a room, we'll call you."
+They said, "As soon as we get a room, we'll call you."
 Well, by mid-afternoon, there was still no call.
-So, we phoned emerge, and that's when they said, oh yeah, they'd found a room for him up on the fourth floor.
-And I said, "okay, I'll be up to see him."
+So we phoned emerge. and that's when they said oh yeah, they'd found a room for him up on the fourth floor.
+And I said, "Okay, I'll be up to see him."
 And that's when they told me, "No, you can't."
-I says, "what do you mean I can't?"
-And they said, "well, it's COVID protocol for this hospital."
+I says, "What do you mean I can't?"
+And they said, "Well, it's COVID protocol for this hospital."

-Had you not had you not been with him in emergency just for like eight/nine hours?
+Had you not had you not been with him in emergency just for like eight, nine hours?

 That's right.
 That's right, I was.
-So, when they told me that, I really couldn't believe what I was hearing.
-They said, "no, it's our hospital COVID protocol."
-I said, "is it because I'm not vaccinated?"
-"No, no, no, nothing to do with that," they said, "vaccinated, unvaccinated, nobody's coming into the hospital."
-So, I said, "Well, is there a way I can talk to him?"
+So when they told me that, I really couldn't believe what I was hearing.
+They said "No, it's our hospital COVID protocol."
+I said, "Is it because I'm not vaccinated?"
+"No, no, no, nothing to do with that," they said: "Vaccinated, unvaccinated, nobody's coming into the hospital."
+I said, "Well, is there a way I can talk to him?"
 And they said, "Oh yeah, we can try to arrange that."